Los Angeles County Office of Public Safety: Leadership

 The last Acting Police Chief was Steven S. Lieberman, a twenty-four-year veteran of the department.
 Since the creation of the agency, it has previously been led by former LAPD Interim Chief Bayan Lewis and former LAPD Deputy Chief Margaret York.
 There were interim chiefs in between the terms of Lewis and York; John White and William Nash.
 William Nash was almost immediately demoted by Margaret York.
 LASD Commander William Rogner was approved by the Board of Supervisors on December 15, 2009, to run the agency until it was eliminated.

-The County Police was separate from the Los Angeles County Sheriff's Department, and they had no connection with the City of Los Angeles General Services Police, despite their agency title of Office of Public Safety.
-Similar uniforms and patrol areas have led to confusion over the identification of County Police personnel with sheriff's personnel on several occasions.

-Equipment and uniforms
+Uniforms

 County Police officers wore the uniform traditional to county law enforcement agencies in California.
 This included olive green pants and a tan uniform shirt.
 Shoulder patches, name plates, and badges completed the uniform.
 Some special units such as WMD, or boat units wore modified uniforms, mostly green BDU's or some version of a uniform polo shirt.
 Historically, the earliest uniformed county security officers wore the same dark green uniforms that Sheriff's Deputies wore until the late 40s, but with unique "Los Angeles County Guard" patches and a bear-top shield badge instead of a star.
 From the 1950s to the adoption of the department-wide tan-and-green uniform, security officers wore differing uniforms with patches depending on the county department they worked for.
 Department of Health Services officers wore all-tan uniforms, Mechanical Department officers were issued tan shirts and brown pants, and Park Patrol officers had tan-and-green uniforms, similar to the Sheriff's Department.

 The badge was the standard Los Angeles County design, being a shield, surmounted by a bear, of gold-colored metal with silver-colored ribbons.
 The seal of the county of Los Angeles was superimposed on the center of the badge, with the words "County of Los Angeles" on a ribbon just under the bear.
 A ribbon indicating the name of the agency "Office of Public Safety" appeared just above the seal of the county.
 The title of the position of the person authorized to wear the official badge was inscribed on a ribbon placed just below the seal of the county and the serial number of the badge appeared at the bottom of the badge below the title of the position.
 Badges of predecessor Safety Police and departmental security agencies were of the same design, but of all gold-colored metal without silver ribbons, and with the specific department name and position listed.